CommissarClippy/CommissarClippy/README.md

 # 👋 Hi, I'm CommissarClippy!

 I'm a passionate **software engineer** specializing in **C#** and industrial automation.
 I thrive on building systems that don't just move data from A to B, but actually drive real-world change.
-My day-to-day work revolves around designing solutions that make physical things happen—from smart factories to configurable automation systems.
+My work revolves around designing solutions that make physical things happen, from smart factories to configurable automation systems.

 ---